onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 M_reg_047 = M_047 \ S_sing_047
 ```

 All tension statements for Q047 are restricted to `M_reg_047`.
-If an experiment would require evaluating a quantity at a state in `S_sing_047`, that evaluation is treated as “out of domain” rather than as evidence about the physical world.
+If an experiment would require evaluating a quantity at a state in `S_sing_047`, that evaluation is treated as out of domain rather than as evidence about the physical world.

 ### 3.6 Admissible encoding class and fairness constraints